Mind & Music - a new platform for mental health.

 ZF - Definitely.
 Again most people don’t realise how little revenue comes from the streaming services and how important live music is - the Musicians Union has estimated that £21m has been lost from its members earnings, with 92% having their work affected.

-It’s great when you can access live music online but you shouldn’t forget that just like a gig at your favourite venue that if there’s an option to pay a few quid towards the gig and you can afford it you should.
+It’s great when you can access live music online but you shouldn’t forget that just like a gig at your favorite venue that if there’s an option to pay a few bucks towards the gig and you can afford it you should.

-CB - Because working in the music industry is perceived as glamourous do you think those outside it don’t really understand what it’s like to be a musician or work in the business?
+CB - Because working in the music industry is perceived as glamorous do you think those outside it don’t really understand what it’s like to be a musician or work in the business?

 ZF - Definitely!
 People seem to think that music - especially when it’s coming from an online platform should be free by default as you’re obviously enjoying doing what you do - it’s not seen as a ‘proper’ job.